There is a balance in the body between phosphorus and calcium levels.

 take action to reduce it as soon as possible, so as to avoid secondary

-stop the cat feeling hungry), anaemia, reduced immunity to infection and
+of appetite, anaemia, reduced immunity to infection and

 Chronic kidney disease in dogs and cats: the pivotal